UroojARA/Email-Prompt/email-summarizer.md

 **Key Points**

--Client requested the final reort by Friday.
+*Client requested the final reort by Friday.
--Team feedback on the draft is needed by Wednesday.
+*Team feedback on the draft is needed by Wednesday.
-- A meeting needs to be scheduled for next week.
+* A meeting needs to be scheduled for next week.

 **Action Items**
--Review the draft report.
+*Review the draft report.
--Send feedback by Wednesday.
+*Send feedback by Wednesday.
--Scedule a meeting for next week.
+*Scedule a meeting for next week.

 **Deadlines**
--Feedback due: Wednesday
+*Feedback due: Wednesday
--Final report due: Friday
+*Final report due: Friday

 **Questions**
 No specific Question here